kdavidmoore/panama-papers-tweets/README.md

 # Panama Papers Tweetes

-## Get tweets about the Panama Papers / Panama Leaks
+## Get tweets about the Panama Papers leaks

-User can get tweets about the Panama Papers / Panama Leaks using Twitter API, along with a custom PHP script hosted by DigitalCrafts.
-Written using AngularJS and Material Design.
+Single-page app that displays tweets about #PanamaPapers.
+Retrieves tweet data using Twitter's Streaming APIs, along with a custom PHP script developed by Robert Bunch at DigitalCrafts.
+This app was written using AngularJS and Bootstrap.

 ## Demo here
+Insert link to portfolio.

 [I learned this at DigitalCrafts](https://www.digitalcrafts.com)